TerraFirmaCraft/Documentation/1.18.x/data/custom.md

 An item heat definition specifies if an item can be heated, and also properties of the heated item.
 It is a file located under the subfolder `item_heats`.
 It has the following properties:

 - `ingredient`: An [Ingredient](../ingredients/) to which this item heat definition applies to.
 - `heat_capacity`: A number which specifies how fast this item heats up relative to others.
+This is measured in Energy / °C, meaning higher values indicate it takes more energy (time) to heat up.
 - `forging_temperature`: An optional number which specifies the temperature at which this item can be worked, in degrees Celsius.
 If omitted, this item will not require heat to work.
 - `welding_temperature`: An optional number which specifies the temperature at which this item can be worked, in degrees Celsius.
 If omitted, this item will not require heat to weld.